Antynea/grub-btrfs/README.md

 #### TO DO

-* verify compatibility with UEFI,manjaro and snapper (but I don't use them, so it will take some time)
+* verify compatibility with manjaro and snapper (but I don't use them, so it will take some time)

-don't create menu if snapshot is not bootable with /boot partition separate
+* don't create menu if snapshot is not bootable with /boot partition separate

 ## discussion